xMazzmax/coiffeur-seren/README.md

 - Ensure weights, styles, and sizes create a design with harmony.

 > [!TIP]
-> The more typefaces (font families) you use, the more time you need to spend to get it right and the bigger the risk of messing it up.
+> The more typefaces you use, the more time you need to spend to get it right and the bigger the risk of messing it up.
 So simply choose one single typeface.
-Instead of choosing a serif typeface, I'd also suggest choosing a sans-serif typeface, because it's easier to read.
+I'd also advise you to choose a sans-serif typeface because they're easier to read than serif typefaces.

 Here's a [list of typeface suggestions](https://fonts.google.com/share?selection.family=DM+Sans:ital,opsz,wght@0,9..40,100..1000;1,9..40,100..1000|Inter:ital,opsz,wght@0,14..32,100..900;1,14..32,100..900|Lato:ital,wght@0,100;0,300;0,400;0,700;0,900;1,100;1,300;1,400;1,700;1,900|Lexend:wght@100..900|Montserrat:ital,wght@0,100..900;1,100..900|Open+Sans:ital,wght@0,300..800;1,300..800|Roboto:ital,wght@0,100;0,300;0,400;0,500;0,700;0,900;1,100;1,300;1,400;1,500;1,700;1,900|Source+Sans+3:ital,wght@0,200..900;1,200..900|Work+Sans:ital,wght@0,100..900;1,100..900):